jena-mari/csci262-a1/README.md

 ## Reduction Implementation Notes
 - User Authentication is based on the traditional salt/shadow model.
 - Users are created using a salt/hash/shadow system:
-    - `salt.txt` stores the username and randomised 8-digit salt.
+    - `salt.txt` stores the username and randomised 8-digit salt
-    - `shadow.txt` stores the username, hashed password+salt, and security clearance.
+    - `shadow.txt` stores the username, hashed password+salt, and security clearance
 - Passwords must meet minimum strength requirements (length, uppercase, lowercase, digit, special character).
 - Authentication is done by recomputing the salted hash and comparing it against shadow.txt.
 - The internal file system allows creating, reading, writing, appending, listing, and saving files.